jazzmonger/Ultimate-Smart-Mailbox/README.md

 So,those are the PRDs and challenges.
 I'll address each one.

 ## Detection:
 I decided to use tof (time of flight) laser distance sensors.
 Ive had really good luck with them measuring pellet levels in both my pellet stoves.
-Initially I tried to measure from the top down. this proved impossibke as the resolution wasnt good enough to detect a post card or single letter.
+Initially I tried to measure from the top down. this proved impossible as the resolution wasnt good enough to detect a post card or single letter.
 But placed in the bottom so they are covered when there mail and using more than one sensor for a big box proved to be the answer here.
 These sensors draw some power so I had to figure out a way to put them in standby.
 Easier said than done.

 ## Outgoing vs incoming mail:
 Luckily our route uses the flag on the box to indicate outgoing mail only, so putting a sensor of the flag solves this issue.
 Flag upp, theres outgoing mail.
 Flag down, there is "potentially" incoming mail.